December 31, 2007

 AWA is grateful for support from The Calgary Foundation for Our Public Lands video series.

 Public lands are lands managed and administered by federal or provincial governments, on behalf of the public who owns these lands.
-Although the terms public lands and Crown lands are interchangeable, AWA prefers to use public lands as the more democratic term.
-These lands are held in trust for Albertans by our elected government.
-Except for federal public lands – national parks, military land, and aboriginal reserves, which together make up 10 percent of Alberta – the ownership, administration, and management of public lands passed from federal to provincial control on October 21, 1930.
+The terms public lands and Crown lands are interchangeable, these lands are held in trust for Albertans by our elected government.
+Except for federal public lands – national parks, military land, and aboriginal reserves– the ownership, administration, and management of public lands passed from federal to provincial control on October 21, 1930.

-The White Area (settled portion) contains the majority of Alberta’s population centers and agricultural areas.
-The majority of southern and central Alberta, as well as the Peace River region, are located within White Areas.
+The White Area (settled portion) contains Alberta’s population centers and agricultural areas.
+The majority of southern and central Alberta, as well as the Peace River region, are within the White Area.
 Similar to the Green Area, public lands in the White Area are managed for their natural resources, fish and wildlife habitat, and recreation resources.
-However, a key difference between the green and white area is that a large portion of public land in the white area has been granted dispositions for various land use activities, including agriculture and mineral leases by the government.
+However, a key difference between the green and white area is that a large portion of public land in the white area has been granted dispositions for various land use activities, including agriculture and mineral leases.

-The Green/White Area boundary is determined by the Forest Management Branch, Lands Division of Alberta Environment and Parks.
-The following map shows the Green and White Management Areas the Government of Alberta has identified for public lands in Alberta.
+The following map shows the Green and White Management Areas the Government of Alberta has identified for public lands in Alberta and the areas that has been leased for grazing.

 Provincial public land may have a variety of uses, such as farming; livestock grazing; forest reserves for timber and water production; resource extraction, including coal, oil, gas, gravel, and minerals; and protected areas, including parks, wilderness areas, and other recreation and wildlife habitat lands.
 In Alberta, provincial protected areas cover 4.2 percent of the land base.